 The PLAY:5 offers pretty much every avenue for connection one would expect except for Bluetooth.
 You can connect the speaker to WiFi, hard wire it to the internet with an ethernet cable, plug in with a 3.5mm audio cable, or stream wirelessly from an Apple device using AirPlay.
 The exclusion of Bluetooth does feel a bit glaring, but there are enough other options that you can usually find another way to connect, even if it's less convenient.
 If you really want Bluetooth you do have the option of getting a third-party Bluetooth receiver and plugging it into the 3.5mm auxiliary port.

-Listing for a whopping $500, the Sonos PLAY:5 certainly isn't cheap.
+The Sonos PLAY:5 certainly isn't cheap.
 However, its superlative sound quality is worth the extra cost if you're willing to pay more for such luxuries.

 The Sonos PLAY:5 is a top-shelf speaker that provides field-leading sound, looks great on a shelf, and offers easy expandability into a multi-speaker system.
 It is well worth the hefty cost if you're looking for the best sound possible in a multi-speaker system.
 If you know you're not going to expand into multi-speaker territory, the Bose Home Speaker 500 may be a slightly more convenient option.